 Although the castle is located about 25km from where most of the students live, they indicated in advance they had no strong connection with it.
 However, debates about heritage in the present can help students understand why other people attribute meaning to certain aspects of the past.
 Therefore, the students were introduced to comments on social media that citizens of Ghent made regarding the plans to adapt the castle.
 These remarks were quite fierce, thus making the students aware that, for other people, the building is more than just a meaningless remnant of the past.

-The method used is as follows: First, the case was introduced to the students and acted as a concluding part of a lesson series about the middle ages, where the students ought to reflect on the relationship between past, present and future.
-It began by investigating the context of the monument and some historical questions were raised, while the students were provided with clear instructions, and an online database wherein pictures could be found that prove that the monument was previously used for different purposes, and in fact, is not exactly a medieval building as it underwent different adaptations after the middle ages.
+The method used is as follows: First, the case was introduced to the students and acted as a concluding part of a lesson series about the Middle Ages, where the students ought to reflect on the relationship between past, present and future.
+It began by investigating the context of the monument, including an online database of images depicting how the monument had previously been used for different purposes, and in fact, is not exactly a medieval building as it underwent different adaptations after the Middle Ages.
 Then, the students made a timeline – from the construction and the adaptations it has gone through – to the current situation.